-Who Can Be Sued?
-Find Out About Liability in Florida Truck Accidents
+Who Can Be Sued in Florida Truck Accidents?

 Determining the cause of a truck accident in Florida can be extremely complicated.
 That's because injury victims don't just have to worry about the truck driver who caused the accident afterward.
 Injury victims also have to deal with the company that owns the truck and trailer.
 In addition to possibly leading to severe personal injury, truck accidents often raise question after question about the standards and practices set forth by trucking companies.